Ian Emes: Animation

-Film & Television
+Film and television

 Concurrently Emes diversified into live-action, writing and directing short films, amongst them the ballroom dancing comedy Goodie Two Shoes (1984), produced by Jeff Katzenberg then of Paramount Pictures, for which Emes received an Oscar nomination and a BAFTA Award.

 A career in film and television followed, including the series How to Be Cool starring Roger Daltrey, adapted by Emes from the book by Philip Pullman (author of The Golden Compass), Streetwise starring Andy Serkis (1989), and The Invisible Man (2000) for Universal Studios.

 In 1987 Emes wrote and directed his feature debut Knights & Emeralds, produced by Sir David Puttnam for Goldcrest Films and Warner Brothers.
-Television movies include the cult film The Yob (1987) for The Comic Strip starring Keith Allen, The Munsters' Scary Little Christmas produced by John Landis and the critically acclaimed Deadly Summer (1997).
+Television movies include the episode "The Yob" (1988) for The Comic Strip starring Keith Allen, The Munsters' Scary Little Christmas produced by John Landis, and Deadly Summer (1997).

 In the mid-nineties, Emes became an in-house director for Ridley Scott at Ridley Scott Associates.